2000–01 UEFA Cup first round

 The first round of the 2000–01 UEFA Cup began on 14 September 2000.
 The round included 41 winners from the qualifying round, 16 losing teams from the Champions League 3rd qualifying round, 3 winners of the Intertoto Cup and 36 new entrants.
 This round narrowed the clubs from 96 to 48 teams for the second round.

+Teams

+The following 96 teams participated in the first round.